SoundCloud

 Introducing video to SoundCloud

-Based on research, I designed a video feature that included:
+Based on research, we designed a video feature that included:

 Video Feature Flow — How the new feature is introduced to users